DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/career-progression.md

   - ECF
 ---

-There's no set path for promotion in teaching.
-Instead, you can progress your career at your own pace, and tailor your journey to your interests and goals.
-You'll have the freedom to proactively seek out progression opportunities, and some early career teachers progress to a headteacher role within 10 years of qualifying.
+In teaching, there are lots of opportunities for progression and self development.
+You can progress your career at your own pace, and tailor your journey to your interests and goals.
+You'll have the freedom to proactively seek out progression opportunities.

-There are lots of opportunities for progression and self development.
 For example, you could:

 * gain professional qualifications
 * take on additional responsibilities, like pastoral care roles